 Not all software reminds you that it’s time for an update, so it’s a good idea to install a tool that probes the programs you have installed and lets you know when new patches are available.
 A good one is the free utility Patch My PC.

-The next precaution to take is to beef up the security of your internet connection to make it impossible for hackers to penetrate it to steal log-in data or other sensitive information.
+The next precaution to take is to beef up the security of your internet connection to make it nearly impossible for hackers to penetrate it to steal log-in data or other sensitive information.
 A virtual private network (VPN) is ideal for this.
 A VPN is software that constructs an encrypted data channel between your PC or smartphone and the internet so that your data stream can’t be monitored.
-The VPN we use at The Nestmann Group is Cryptohippie.
+The VPN we use at The Nestmann Group is ExpressVPN.

 Unfortunately, even the best VPN won’t protect you if you open the wrong message or visit the wrong web page.
 The message or the web page can contain malicious code that automatically installs on your PC.
 The code can monitor your keystrokes, let the hacker hijack your PC, or even make your files unreadable until you pay a ransom to unlock them.